13573

 When considering an investment in Expedia, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 There are several reasons why we think Expedia is a great business.
-For starters, its revenue growth has been exceptional over the last three years, and analysts believe that's sustainable for now.
-And while its sales and marketing spend is very high compared to other consumer internet businesses, the good news is its impressive gross margins are a wonderful starting point for the overall profitability of the business.
-On top of that, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
+For starters, its revenue growth has been exceptional over the last three years, and its growth over the next 12 months is expected to exceed that.
+And while its sales and marketing efficiency is subpar, the good news is its impressive gross margins are a wonderful starting point for the overall profitability of the business.
+On top of that, its strong free cash flow generation allows it to invest in growth initiatives while maintaining an ample cash cushion.

-At the moment Expedia trades at 7.6x next 12 months EV-to-EBITDA.
-Looking at the consumer internet landscape today, Expedia's qualities really stand out, and we really like it at this price.
+At the moment, Expedia trades at 6.0x next 12 months EV-to-EBITDA.
+Looking at the consumer internet landscape today, Expedia's qualities stand out, and we like the stock at this price.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.